 If a proof of concept doesn’t come to a positive conclusion, it’s okay.
 After all, it’s better to find out at this stage than it is after your product launches.

 You then have the choice of trying again or moving on to something else entirely.

 In summary: Get develop your proof of concept today

 With 95% of products failing in the first year of launch, a proof of concept is a low-risk way of checking that your business idea will stand the test of time.
 If you find that your startup idea will not work, you can walk away without having invested too much time and money.

 If you find your product is a viable one, you can then move on to creating a prototype and eventually an MVP.

 Still not convinced of the benefits a POC can bring?
-Even top film directors create proof of concepts for their blockbuster movies.
+Even top film directors create a proof of concepts for their blockbuster movies.
 A short trailer can help sell the movie to potential stakeholders and see if people like the plot.
-Sin City, District 9, 300 and Sky Captain and the World of Tomorrow all initially started out as POCS!
+Sin City, District 9, 300, Sky Captain, and the World of Tomorrow all initially started out as POCS!

 We wish you the best of luck with creating your very own proof of concept, and we hope these hints and tips have given you the inspiration you need.

 Remember, if you need a little extra support, be sure to read on…

 Need help developing your proof of concept?
 You are launched is here to help.